Class Agnostic Instance-level Descriptor for Visual Instance Search

-In our method, there are two key hyperparameters namely the average internal connectivity ($\tau_1$) and the level of semantic dominance ($\tau_2$).
-To evaluate the impact of hyperparameters settings on our model's performance, a series of sensitivity tests have been pulled out.
+In our method, there are two key hyperparameters, namely the average internal connectivity ($\tau_1$) and the level of semantic dominance ($\tau_2$).
+To evaluate the impact of hyperparameter settings on our model's performance, the sensitivity tests have been pulled out.
 The experiments are carried out on \textit{Instance-160}.
 In the experiments, when validating $\tau_2$, we fix $\tau_1$ to \textit{0.97}.
 Conversely, when validating $\tau_1$, we fixed $\tau_2$ to \textit{0.2}.
-This setup allows us to isolate the impact of each parameter and analyze their individual impact on the model's performance.
+This setup allows us to isolate the impact of each parameter and analyze its individual impact on the model's performance.
 The instance search performance trends on \textit{Instance-160} are presented in Figure~\ref{fig:para}.
 As shown from the figure, the search performance is more sensitive to the level of semantic dominance ($\tau_2$), while only minor performance variation is observed when $\tau_1$ varies.
 Nevertheless, the search performance remains stable as long as $\tau_2$ is in the range $[0.2,~0.5]$.